 You can use any yarn with a suitable hook to make this project to any size.

 For Indians : The yarn I've used is very similar to our Oswal 4-ply or Vardhman Millennium acrylic yarns.
-However, you could use any of our acrylic yarns with a suitable hook or Anchor , Red ros ; Red rose metallic ; Laura or unbranded knitting cotton as well
+However, you could use any of our acrylic yarns with a suitable hook or Anchor , Red rose ; Red rose metallic ; Laura or unbranded knitting cotton as well

 International yarns : Among the international yarns I have used, you could use Aunt Lydia Cotton 10, Aunt Lydia Bamboo-Viscose 10, DMC Petra, Sullivans knitting cotton (Australia), Milford Soft, Hilaza Rustica Eclat , Alize cotton yarn and Alize bamboo yarn.
 That said, the thinner (or finer) the yarn, the more delicate the end product.